La Trobe Law School Statement of Strategic Intent

 Promoting justice and equity through innovative teaching and research

 The rule of law plays a transformative role in promoting just and equitable societies.
 We believe that shaping the law for the better can improve individual lives and whole communities.
+The Law School offers quality teaching and research programs that advance knowledge in law and criminology.

-Equity and access: We will offer a range of entry pathways into high quality programs that meet industry needs and prepare students for employment.
+Access: We will offer a range of entry pathways into high quality programs that meet industry needs and prepare students for employment.

 Culture: We will embody La Trobe’s cultural qualities by being accountable, connected, innovative and caring.
 These cultural qualities will inform the way we work with each other, our students and our communities, to pursue our shared commitment to equity, justice and access.

 Impact: We will produce graduates and research outcomes that make a positive difference to the disciplines of Law and Criminology.
+Our teaching programs in Bendigo will continue to build the legal workforce in areas with unmet need in rural and regional Victoria.

 Engagement: We will build strong and lasting partnerships with our students, alumni and the legal profession locally, nationally and internationally.

 We will continue to champion a workplace that is safe and inclusive, and supports the health and wellbeing of all of our staff.
 The University’s cultural qualities will underpin everything we do.
+We will continue to promote equity, diversity and inclusion to make us an employer of choice for academic and professional staff.
+We are committed to recruiting Indigenous academics and will develop strategies that support their retention and career development.

 We will recognise and celebrate the achievements of our staff and students and continue to foster a culture of excellence.
 We will engage with our communities, keep our stakeholders informed and promote the activities of our staff and students within and outside of the University.